Use Sophia to knock out your gen-ed requirements quickly and affordably. Learn more

 Vehicles, for example, are more heavily used in their earlier years.
 As the wear and tear starts to catch up with a vehicle, it loses its functionality over time.

 A main benefit of accelerated depreciation is that there is a reduced time period for writing off that asset's cost, which helps to reduce taxes.
-This is due to the fact that In the earlier years of that asset's life, you're recording a higher level of depreciation, a greater expense, which will help reduce your taxes.
+This is due to the fact that in the earlier years of that asset's life, you're recording a higher level of depreciation, a greater expense, which will help reduce your taxes.

 There are several methods of accelerated depreciation: